Luke-Nicklin/fat-boys-pizza/README.md

 **Menu**

 The Menu page displays all the items sold at the pizza restaurant.
-This is so the user can see what's on offer before the attend the restaurant.
+This is so the user can see what's on offer before they attend the restaurant.
 The menu lists the pizzas, includes details of the create your own pizza options, sides, drinks and desserts.

 ![Menu](docs/readme-images/menu.png)